Can Joe Biden turn around Trump's China policy in the Indo-Pacific? | DW | 12.11.2020

 Read more: Mearsheimer: 'The US won't tolerate China as peer competitor'

-The TPP, a cornerstone of Obama's pivot to Asia, was scrapped by the President Trump within days of his inauguration.
+The TPP, a cornerstone of Obama's pivot to Asia, was scrapped by Trump within days of his inauguration.
 Trump said he could get a "better deal," which has yet to materialize.

 As former vice president, Biden played a big role in pushing the pivot to Asia.